-- 3. A breakfast will be served for the livestock buyers. - 4.
-The livestock auction will be held on Saturday morning. - 5.
-Beef, sheep, swine, and meat goat market entries are eligible for the auction.
+- A dinner will be served for the livestock buyers. - The livestock auction will be held on Friday Evening. - Beef, sheep, swine, and meat goat market entries are eligible for the auction.
 ALL LIVESTOCK GOING THROUGH PREMIUM AUCTION MUST BE MARKET.
-All animals which are sold in the premium auction are eligible to be taken home, carcass show (if selected) or can be put on the floor truck. - 6.
-No 4-H member shall be allowed to participate in the premium auction unless they have first met the requirements during the current 4-H calendar year.
-Attend a minimum of four (4) regular 4-H club meetings (qualifying meetings have to be on record before the fair) AND at least one of the following:
+All animals which are sold in the premium auction are eligible to be taken home, carcass show (if selected) or can be put on the floor truck. - No 4-H member shall be allowed to participate in the premium auction unless they have first met the following requirements during the current 4-H calendar year:

-- a.
-Present a project talk at a 4-H Club Meeting - b.
-Participate in Finney County 4-H Club Days - c.
-Actively participate in 4-H Ambassadors or Junior Leaders - d.
-Hold an office in your club - e.
-Lead a community service project - 7.
-Minimum weight for livestock at auction:

-Market Hogs - 200 lbs.
-Market Beef/Previous Year Bucket Calves - 1000 lbs.

-Market Lambs - 89 lbs.
-Miniature Market Beef-500 lbs.

-Meat Goats - 50 lbs.

-- 8. The order of the auction will be determined specie and then by placing.
-However, exhibitors who do not turn in buyer reservation forms by the deadline will not sell. - 9.
-The weight taken on check-in day will be the auction weight. - 10.
-The 4-H or FFA member will present a picture to the buyer. - 11.
-Each 4-H or FFA member can have no more than two animals go through the premium auction, with a limit of one animal per species. - 12.
-All livestock exhibitors must personally show their OWN animal(s) for the sale through the Premium Auction and need to be present.
+- Attend a minimum of four (4) regular 4-H club meetings (qualifying meetings have to be on record before the fair) AND at least one of the following: - Present a project talk at a 4-H Club Meeting - Participate in Finney County 4-H Club Days - Actively participate in 4-H Ambassadors or Junior Leaders - Hold an office in your club - Lead a community service project - Minimum weight for livestock at auction: - Market Hogs 200 lbs - Market Beef/Previous Year Bucket Calves 1,000 lbs - Miniature Market Beef 500 lbs - Market Lambs 89 lbs - Meat Goats 50 lbs - The order of the auction will be determined specie and then by placing. - Exhibitors who do not turn in buyer reservation forms by the deadline will not sell. - The weight taken on check-in day will be the auction weight. - The 4-H or FFA member will present a picture to the buyer. - Each 4-H or FFA member can have no more than two animals go through the premium auction, with a limit of one animal per species. - All livestock exhibitors must personally show their OWN animal(s) for the sale through the Premium Auction and need to be present.
 EXCEPTION will be by special permission granted by at least three Fair Board members then the owner will need to be present in the building during the auction.
-Any exception to the above rule must be approved by all Fair Board members. - 13.
-No animals will be permitted to leave the fairgrounds before their species is checked out after the Sunday morning activities.
-Prizes will be forfeited if animals are removed from premises prior to release time. - 14.
-4-H/FFA add-on money that will be distributed through the Finney County Fairboard account is designated for premium auction animals only.
+Any exception to the above rule must be approved by all Fair Board members. - No animals will be permitted to leave the fairgrounds before their species is checked out after the Sunday morning activities.
+Prizes and auction monies? will be forfeited if animals are removed from premises prior to release time. - 4-H/FFA add-on money that will be distributed through the Finney County Fairboard account is designated for premium auction animals only.